Posted: 02 March, 2017

 However, the classroom isn't perfect.
 Class numbers are steadily rising, which means teachers are frequently finding themselves trying to teach classes of over 30 students at a time.
 That's not a feasible number in the long run, and students are missing out on valuable interaction with their educator, as they're being spread too thin.

 There's plenty of students out there who can't access traditional schooling.
 These include:

 - Students who live in remote locations.
 They can't travel to school as it's too far away, or the travel would be too difficult.
 If they have an internet connection though, staying in touch with a school is not a problem.

 - Students with disabilities: Some students may not be able to access school, as their needs cannot be met by staff at the institution.
 They also may not physically be able to travel to a school.
 This means their education and their social life suffers.
-Distance learning, though, means they can still access learning and interact with their peers.
+Distance learning, though, means they can still access learning through essay services and interact with their peers.

 - Students who have been excluded: Although students may be excluded for a number of reasons, that doesn't mean their education as to be interrupted.
 They can still keep by learning online until they find another place of education.

 - Students with education phobias: There's students who can't access regular schools due to phobias, or problems rising from bullying.
 They can stay in a safe environment, while still getting the education they need.

 - Students who are on the move: Not every student has the luxury of staying in one place for long.
 They may have parents who have to move around for work, or are fleeing from war in their own countries.
 Distance learning means they can access education no matter what.

 So, is distance learning is a boon to so many students, what are the benefits of it for them?